 The Designated Safeguarding Lead, and/or Deputy attend the Designated Safeguarding Leads Meetings held each term coordinated by the SCiES Team, therefore enabling them to remain up to date with Safeguarding practices and be aware of any emerging concerns/themes within Cheshire East.

-The school acknowledges serious case review findings and shares lessons learned with all staff to ensure no child falls through the gaps.
+The school acknowledges findings from local and national practice learning reviews and shares lessons learned with all staff.

 13.0 Cared for children (Looked after children) and previously cared for children